hbhungg/tinygrid/README.md

  ```

 ### Scheduling
+(a bit broken atm, can only schedule, not optimize)

 Load the instance.
 As an example, we will optimize for phase 1 instance small 0.
 ```python
 from tinygrid.dataset import IEEE_CIS